roman-milk/roman-milk.github.io/gamer-goddess.md

  Sandy gave a wiggle of her hips, and giggled.
 "And you grow in me.
 I like that."

  I sighed, feeling her hips grind against me.
 "God, I'm so spoiled."
-Report_Story #5